FAQ

 When a Total Fire Ban is declared it prohibits the lighting of any fires in the open air and any other activities that may start a fire.

-For current Total Fire Bans visit www.emergency.wa.gov.au/#totalfirebans
+For current Total Fire Bans visit Total Fire Ban page on Emergency WA

 What are Fire Danger Ratings?